ayushsachdeva1/Instance_Level_Image_Retrieval_Benchmarking/SuperGluePretrainedNetwork/README.md

 # SuperGlue

-These are the major changes to be made to the [Superglue repo](https://github.com/magicleap/SuperGluePretrainedNetwork/tree/master#reproducing-outdoor-evaluation-final-table).
+These are the major changes to be made to the [SuperGlue repo](https://github.com/magicleap/SuperGluePretrainedNetwork/tree/master#reproducing-outdoor-evaluation-final-table).

 We assume that the amur dataset or synthetic amur dataset is at /scratch/as216/amur.
 If using masked images, we use that the pkl file with mask coordinates is at segment_anything_amur/train_masks.pkl.